-UK oil and gas revenues consist of offshore corporation tax (which includes ‘ring fence’ corporation tax and the supplementary charge) and petroleum revenue tax.
+UK oil and gas revenues consist of offshore corporation tax (which includes ‘ring fence’ corporation tax and the supplementary charge), petroleum revenue tax and the energy profits levy (EPL).
 These taxes apply to the profits of companies involved in the production of oil and gas in the UK and on the UK continental shelf (UKCS) (“The North Sea”).
-In our latest forecast, we expect UK oil and gas revenues to raise £1.1 billion in 2019-20, representing 0.13 per cent of all receipts.
-The three streams of revenue are:
+In 2024-25 we forecast that oil and gas revenues will raise £3.8 billion.
+The four streams of revenue are:

 - ‘Ring fence’ corporation tax (RFCT) is calculated in the same way as onshore corporation tax, but with the addition of a ‘ring fence’ and the availability of 100 per cent first-year allowances for virtually all capital expenditure.
 The ring fence prevents taxable profits from oil and gas extraction in the UK and the UKCS being reduced by losses from other activities.
 The current rate of tax on ring-fenced profits is 30 per cent.